ozorest/friendly-oak/content/en/posts/terracognita.md

 So, maybe Terracognita is exactly what you are looking for.

-[Terracognita](https://github.com/cycloidio/terracognita) imports your current cloud infrastructure to a HCL Terraform code or to Terraform state, making it manageable by Terraform.
+[Terracognita](https://github.com/cycloidio/terracognita) imports your current cloud infrastructure to a HCL Terraform code or to Terraform state, making it manageable by Terraform, in other words, it makes a reverse engineering from what you have in your cloud infra and transform in the code.

 For now, the tool supports only AWS, Azure and GCP.